havenwood/xpool/README.md

 _2._

-A demo of how you'd resize the pool at runtime:
+A demo of how you'd resize the pool from 10 to 5 subprocesses at runtime:

     class Unit
       def call